 Student Learning Outcomes are the knowledge, skills, and characteristics that all students graduating from TMCC will possess.
-These outcomes represent the core educational values of the institution, and it is the responsibility of all programs of study and departments to incorporate them into their curriculum.
+These outcomes represent the core educational values of the institution, and it is the responsibility of all programs and departments to incorporate them into their curriculum.
 The student learning outcomes are: Culture and Language, Critical Thinking, Communication, and Research.

 Each outcome will be assessed on an annual basis.
-A team of general education faculty will assess each Student Learning Outcome.
-These faculty will be responsible for creating an annual assessment plan for their outcome including designating and carrying out assessment methods as well as reporting the results of their methods and findings at the end of each academic year.
+Each Student Learning Outcome will be assessed by a team of general education faculty.
+These faculty will be responsible for creating an annual assessment plan for their outcome including designating and carrying out assessment methods as well as reporting the results of their methods at the end of each academic year.
 Teams will be led by a chairperson and will be supported by the assessment coordinator as well as the Dean of Academics.